enraiha0307/raise-a-fox-game/README.md

 3.To start the game run:
 npm run dev

 OR
-You can just run
+1.To just play the game run:
 docker-compose up

 and the game will start in you browser.